jonabantao/lets-chat/README.md

 ## Summary
 This is a mini app was created for initially exploring socket.IO.
 And what better way to explore sockets than creating a basic chat app?
 Tests were done using Jest and Enyzme as the app progressed.

+There is no database in the backend so sessions are non-persistent.
+Upon reload, users will be redirected back to the join page to sign in.
+To be possibly added later if lacking a database is to store user info on sessionStorage... maybe.